 Most know the Dark Web for its virtual bazaars full of products ranging from illegal drugs and social security numbers, to ready-to-install viruses and hackers for hire.
 A raid by the FBI and subsequent closure of one the most infamous of these businesses, Silk Road, first alerted many people to the existence of the Dark Web.
 The Silk Road was one of the largest open marketplaces, operating very much like Amazon where third-party sellers could sell their products (mostly illegal drugs to anonymous buyers).
 Although Silk Road is closed, and its founder is in prison for life, other illegal businesses still thrive on the Dark Web.

 How the Dark Web Can Negatively Affect your Business

 Cybercrime costs US businesses billions of dollars each year.
 The majority of information hackers steal from businesses ends up on the Dark Web for sale to identity thieves and corporate spies.

 But, the real danger is that it provides a communication and education training ground for hackers and would-be hackers.
 Although the competition among different hacking groups is fierce, there’s still a willingness among cyber criminals to share techniques and assist one another.

 When a news story is released regarding a large corporate hack, many of my clients contact me to learn how they can better protect their businesses.
 The advice I provide involves educating their employees about the dangers of online crime, and developing company procedures to prevent it from occurring.
 A few of the actionable suggestions I suggest include:

-Hill Tech Solutions in Baltimore, Bel Air, and Abingdon is your local IT Security Expert.
+Hill Tech Solutions in Baltimore, Bel Air, and Bel Air is your local IT Security Expert.
 Protect your business—Contact us to learn more about our Penetration Testing Services.
 (410) 671-5780 [email protected]